quanxutk1/flutter/README.md

 samples, guidance on mobile development, and a full API reference.

 Section III
-1.Add uuid to Flutter flutter pub add uuid
+1.Add uuid to Flutter: flutter pub add uuid